Deutsches Derby: Earlier winners

 1 Primas finished first in 1872, but he was disqualified.
-Hymenaeus tied with Seemann, but he was awarded victory by the drawing of lots.2 The 1875, 1882 and 1893 races were dead-heats and have joint winners.
+Hymenaeus tied with Seemann, but he was awarded victory by the drawing of lots.

+2 In 1875, after dead-heat between Palmyra and Schwindler by agreement of the owners Palmyra was declared the winner by walk-over.

+3 The 1882 and 1893 races were dead-heats and have joint winners.